-At $75 per person per month, you would have eliminate most of the grocery store budget busters that add nothing to our diets except inches to our waste lines, like bags of chips, expensive brand name breakfast cereals, and soft drinks.
+At $125 per person per month, you would have to eliminate most of the grocery store budget busters that add nothing to our diets but do add inches to our waistlines, such as bags of chips, expensive brand name breakfast cereals, soft drinks and alcoholic beverages.

-A $75 per person per month grocery budget means that dinners are not served from convenient, but expensive, heat-and-serve containers or pre-chopped bags and boxes.
+A $125 per person per month grocery budget means that dinners are not served from convenient, but expensive, heat-and-serve containers or pre-chopped bags and boxes.
 Rather, dinners are likely prepared, if not from scratch, at least from several basic ingredients.
-Expensive meats are generally not an every day affair on the dinner tables of households living on a $75 per person per month grocery budget.
+Expensive meats are likely not an everyday affair on the dinner tables of households living on a $125 per person per month grocery budget.

-A $75 per person per month grocery budget means brown bag lunches for all family members in school and at work.
+A $125 per person per month grocery budget means brown bag lunches for all family members in school and at work.
 However, according to 2015 data from the National Center for Education Statistics’ website, more than ONE-HALF of all American schoolchildren are eligible for free or reduced-price lunches at schools.

 With all of these probabilities, you may be wondering what’s left to eat: crackers, peanut butter and the occasional water on the rocks?

-Besides, I always say in my classes that the $75 per person per month grocery budget is a target, not an inviolable law.
+Keep in mind that I always say in my classes that the $125 per person per month grocery budget is a target, not an inviolable law.
 The reality is that the grocery bill is one of the easiest of all household bills to save money on with a little extra effort.
 So that makes it a great place to start when it comes to improving the household finances.

 Good luck, and please feel free to share your successes (and your frustrations) in reducing your monthly grocery bill.